 Race and ethnicity

-We want to continue to broaden our representation among different races and ethnicities, and bring in talent from under-represented groups.
+We have ambitious targets to broaden our representation among different races and ethnicities, and bring in talent from under-represented groups.

-In 2015 we launched our first global Black Affinity Network (BAN), which brings together lawyers of black African and black African Caribbean heritage from across the firm.
+Our global Black Affinity Network (BAN) brings together lawyers of black African and black African Caribbean heritage from across the firm.
 In 2020, we launched BANbassadors – a group of our lawyers who have identified themselves as allies.

-Our award-winning Freshfields Stephen Lawrence Scholarship Scheme addresses the disproportionate under-representation in commercial law and the City of black men from low-income households.
-(Some scholars, such as Folarin Odunubi, have gone on to join Freshfields.)
+Our award-winning Freshfields Stephen Lawrence Scholarship Scheme addresses the disproportionate under-representation in City institutions of black men from low-income households.
+Some scholars, including Folarin Odunubi and Panashe Jinga, have gone on to accept training contracts with us.

 Ensuring we have a gender balance across our partnership is a priority.
-A number of initiatives are helping us create a pipeline of female talent and helping them reach their potential.
+A number of initiatives are helping us create a pipeline of diverse talent and helping them reach their potential.

 Our 12-month global sponsorship programme is a tailored learning and development opportunity for female lawyers.
 A sponsoring partner and coaching sessions help women on the programme build the skills needed to reach their full potential.

-We strive to build a welcoming and positive environment so that everyone – including our LGBT+ employees – is comfortable to bring their whole self to work.
+We strive to build a welcoming and positive environment so that everyone – including our LGBTQ+ employees – is comfortable to bring their whole self to work.

 Disability and inclusion

-We partner with Business Disability Forum, which helps organisations become disability smart, as well as Myplus Consulting, which helps us to be employers of choice for talented students with disabilities.
+We partner with Business Disability Forum, which helps organisations become disability smart, and Myplus Consulting, which helps us to be employers of choice for talented students with disabilities.